How To Select & Design Retail Lighting in 6 Steps

 Retail lighting includes all light sources you use to make your space visible and highlight products or areas of your store.
-The lighting you choose when opening a retail store is a major part of your merchandising strategy.
+The lighting you choose for your retail store is a major part of your merchandising strategy.
 Effective lighting guides customers to key areas of your space, sets the ambiance, and can even draw people through your doors and keep them engaged and shopping longer.

 In this article, we look at the different types of retail store lighting, bulbs, and fixtures.
 We also go over best practices for lighting your store and what you can expect to spend on your retail lighting plan—all broken down into six easy steps.